ExpressionEngine/ExpressionEngine/changelogs/patch.md

    - Added <new feature>
    - Fixed a bug (#<linked issue number>) where <bug behavior>.

+- Fixed a bug ([\#168](https://github.com/ExpressionEngine/ExpressionEngine/issues/168)) where validation errors did not clear in the template partial editor.

 EOF MARKER: This line helps prevent merge conflicts when things are